AhmedCemil/library_management_system/README.md

 Python version is 3.12.1

-To run in python, you need to install the version or extract venvbootcamp.rar to its current folder.
+To run in python, you need to install the version and necessary libraries via req.txt or extract venvbootcamp.rar to its current folder.

 Tested on both Windows 10 and Windows 11.